 An important part of counselling is for the counsellor to continue to grow and develop their own experience and counselling practice.

-Do you work in counselling?
-Are you thinking of setting up your own professional practice?
-This is the course for you.
+If you work in counselling or are thinking of setting up your own professional practice, this is the course for you.
 It will help you to develop your understanding of appropriate practices and procedures within the counselling profession.
 Students will also gain knowledge of the self, personality and emotions and their effect on the counselling process as well as being introduced to some of the most common disorders.
 It also covers personal growth, psychometric testing, referral procedures and more.....

 Pre-requisites: It is assumed anyone undertaking this course will already have a basic grounding in psychology and counselling, at least equivalent to the “Introduction to Psychology” course offered through this school.